 This drug may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using avelumab.
 Avelumab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for 1 month after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 1 month after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 1 month after stopping treatment.
 Consult your doctor before breast-feeding.